-“Quality cancer care cannot be dependent on postcode”, says A/Prof Anna Ugalde, Chief Investigator A on the 5-year Equitable Cancer Outcomes across Rural and Remote Australia (ECORRA) Trial.
-Launched in 2024, the ECORRA Trial will co-design and embed an implementation package to support rural and remote cancer services to align with the Optimal Care Pathways, as recommended in the 2023 Australian Cancer Plan.
+Quality cancer care cannot be dependent on postcode.
+This is the ethos of the 5-year Equitable Cancer Outcomes across Rural and Remote Australia (ECORRA) Trial.
+Launched in 2024, the ECORRA Trial will co-design and embed an implementation package to support rural and remote cancer services to align with the Optimal Care Pathways, nationally endorsed frameworks for best-practice cancer care, as recommended in the 2023 Australian Cancer Plan.

 Contacts